 This silent but deadly killer is called ‘Stress.’

-If you have worked in an office, or even at home, which is more common than ever now thanks to the coronavirus pandemic, and then you know a little something about stress.
+If you have worked in an office, or even at home, which is more common than ever now thanks to the coronavirus pandemic, then you know a little something about workplace stress.

 However, when do you come to realize that you might be just a little bit too stressed at work?
-Well, here are some of the signs that you are too stressed:
+Well, here are some of the signs of work stress and how to know that you are too stressed at work: